GMLC-TDC/HELICS/docs/apps/Tracer.md

-  --offset arg           the offset of the time steps --period arg           the period of the federate --timedelta arg        the time delta of the federate -i [ --coreinitstring ] arg  the core initialization string --inputdelay arg       the input delay on incoming communication of the
+  --offset arg           the offset of the time steps --period arg           the period of the federate --timedelta arg        the time delta of the federate -i [ --coreinit ] arg  the core initialization string --inputdelay arg       the input delay on incoming communication of the
                          federate
   --outputdelay arg      the output delay for outgoing communication of the